TorekalanaeStudent/diover-clan/Guillermo_Trepeces.md

 ---

-:blue_book: Journals
+## 📘 Journals
 <Guillermo Trespeces> <03/06/2026> :  I learned the 4 Cores Principles of OOP in our lab and to improve, next time I will continue to be active and try to implement the things I've learned today to a professional standpoint.
-<De Juras, Clint Norbert> <03/11/2026>: Comment by: Clint De Juras; You did a good job on implementing your objects with and without parameter, there is still more to improve but goodjob
 <Guillermo Trespeces> <03/11/2026> : I learned how to manage my time and do what my leader tells me to do on time.

+## 📘 Peer Review
+<De Juras, Clint Norbert> <03/11/2026>: Comment by: Clint De Juras; You did a good job on implementing your objects with and without parameter, there is still more to improve but goodjob.
+<03/15/2026> : Comment by: De Juras, Clint Nobert; You did well applying encapsulation in your Class.
+With more study and practice, you can improve even more. 👍